danielfett/draft-dpop/documenthistory.md

    -03

-   * rework the text around uniqueness requirements on the jti claim in the DPoP proof JWT
+   * make the jti claim optional and rework the text around its uniqueness requirements while moving to have the server track a hash of the full JWT for replay prevention

    -02